Asus Laptop

 Asus X502CA Disassembly

-Want to be the first to see inside of the latest smartphone and laptop?
+Want to be the first to see the latest smartphone and laptop news?
 Follow us on Facebook for the latest teardown news.

-Remove all screws from the bottom case.
+Remove all screws from the bottom cover.

-Here are the palmrest and keyboard.
+Here are the palm rest and keyboard.

-The laptop has a 5136mah, 38wh Li-polymer battery, Asus P/N: C21-X502.
+The laptop has a 5136mAh, 38Wh Li-polymer battery, Asus P/N: C21-X502.

 Now, disconnect all cables from the motherboard.

-Disconnect two wireless card antenna cables.
+Disconnect the two wireless card antenna cables.

 On the other side of the motherboard, you can access the wireless card, CMOS battery, heat sink, and cooling fan.

-Remove one screw securing the wireless card.
+Remove the screw securing the wireless card.

 I’ve disassembled it to replace the keyboard.
 How do you remove the keyboard from the top cover?
 I don’t see anything holding it in place except some plastic tabs.

 I’m having exactly the same issue.
-The new keyboard works perfectly but no apparent way to reattach it to the case.
+The new keyboard works perfectly, but no apparent way to reattach it to the case.
 I’m thinking of glue at this point. 🙁

 I pried up the edge of the keyboard from the back until the little plastic button popped off.
 There’s no way to remove the keyboard without destroying all the little plastic buttons that hold it in.
 There are a ton of them.
 I then used packing tape to hold the keyboard in place while reassembling it.
-It makes the new keyboard a bit “bouncy” to type on, but it works.
+It makes the new keyboard a bit bouncy to type on, but it works.
 If you really want the original firmness, you’ll either have to spray the underside of the palm rest keyboard outline with strong glue (the spray glue used by automotive shops to hold up headliners is a good choice) and then carefully place the keyboard in.
 Otherwise, you have to buy the entire palm rest assembly in the proper color and replace the entire unit.

-just connect the keyboard cable and touchpad to the motherboard
+Just connect the keyboard cable and touchpad to the motherboard.

 Is there another area where I can install additional RAM, or am I stuck with the soldered RAM on the mainboard?